mattieka/cart253/projects/project3/notes.md

 --

-3) draw a grid onscreen so i can see if my "character is actually moving"
+2) draw a grid onscreen so i can see if my "character" is actually moving by grid increments

+i did it, and, it hurts to look at

+--

+3) make that "character"